IveTou/cx-test/README.md

 ## Project setup

-Firstly, you must to create a .env file within the following content VUE_APP_GMAPS_API_KEY=<YOUR_GMAPS_API_KEY>
+Firstly, you must to create a .env file within the following content:

+VUE_APP_GMAPS_API_KEY=<YOUR_GMAPS_API_KEY>

 Your API key has to be enabled to work with Maps and Directions service

-###Install modules
+### Install modules
 ```
-npm install
+npm inst all
 ```

 ### Compiles and hot-reloads for development